 If we are indeed to discard philosophizing from its importance as one of the unique and core abilities we humans have developed during our evolution, is it really possible to claim that we are indeed evolving, at least on the intellectual level?
 Have we really reached a point where complex thinking is no longer necessary?
-Do you understand the magnitude of this claim on our very definition as "homo-sapiens”, as the most victorious, advanced and world-conquering species?
+Do you understand the magnitude of this claim on our very definition as "homo sapiens," as the most victorious, advanced, and world-conquering species?
 It is therefore insane to think that philosophizing is no longer necessary!

 The logical skills of many would be enhanced, allowing fallacies to be discovered, and dogmas would be less likely to be widely accepted.

 People would start asking more questions, instead of taking many things for granted; an ability which allows clarity and better understanding of possibly everything!

 Complex verbal skills would be preserved from a potentially mind-simplifying, intellect-idling media.
 People would read and write much more than many do currently.

-Brainwashing, power-hungry and manipulative cults would be less likely to exist, because philosophizing allows people to think complex thoughts on their own, instead of letting others do that for them.
+Brainwashing, power-hungry, and manipulative cults would be less likely to exist because philosophizing allows people to think complex thoughts on their own, instead of letting others do that for them.

-All of these occurrences are only what I came up with now; there could be more impacts, simply if we are all not only to appreciate philosophy, but also practice what philosophy actually is: philosophizing, as this practice is not only universally possible, but can be, as said before, used on every subject possible to the human mind.
+All of these occurrences are only what I came up with now; there could be more impacts, simply if we are all not only to appreciate philosophy, but also practice what philosophy actually is: philosophizing.
+This practice is not only universally possible, but can be, as said before, used on every subject possible to the human mind.
 Think of the potential many of us are missing simply by ignoring the merit of philosophizing!

 Think of the existential emptiness our modern age has set us in.